fusioncharts/dev_centre_docs/getting-started/plain-javascript/apply-different-themes-using-plain-javascript.md

 - `zune`
 - `ocean`
 - `carbon`
-- `umber` (since v3.13.5)

-In the sections below, you can see how to apply different themes to the chart at runtime.﻿ Click any radio button, to see how the look and feel of the chart changes with each theme.
+This article focuses on how you can apply different themes to the chart at runtime.
+Click any radio button, to see how the look and feel of the chart change with each theme.

 A chart configured to change the theme, is shown below: